Cyber War and Peace book cover

 Jay Chaudhry

-Founder and CEO, ZScaler
+Founder and CEO, Zscaler

 “It is very rare to find a seasoned security, risk, and privacy executive who can successfully combine storytelling, historic military leadership analogies, and technology and management challenges into a very compelling, readable, and relevant reference book that reads like a novel.
 Most importantly, rather than teaching the reader how to “do” security, privacy, and risk management, Nick describes how to “think” about it and stay in front of the challenges and ever-changing landscape.”